Ardad2/ardad2/README.md

 ### Hello there! 👋
 I'm Arjun Dadhwal, currently a rising sophomore majoring in Computer Science at Arizona State University and a Software Developer.
-My current area of interest is mobile development.
+My current area of interest is application development.
 <!--
 **Ardad2/ardad2** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.